arielrivera/CPUTracker/prompts.md

   1- The main section, and default, called "Main".
   2- A section to handle compressed files loaded from the os into the databse, we'll call it "LOGS" section.

-- The Main section interface page has 2 sections as follows :
+- The Main/home area or tab interface page has 2 sections as follows :
-  1- A top section we'll call topbar where we have the following in horizontal form :
+  1- A top section we'll call top topbar where we have the following controls in horizontal form, or inline fashion :
-  -A toggle, similar to iOS toggles, to toggle between search mode or input mode.
+  - Mode toggle, a toggle to similar to iOS toggles, to toggle between search mode or input mode.
   Search mode should be default mode when the web app is loaded.
   When toggled to input mode, the app adds records to the database.
-When in search mode the app searches the database. - A search box mostly intended to search for a serial number, but also a part number can be searched or a combination of serial number and part number can be ebtered to do a search in the SQLite database.
+When in search mode the app searches the database.
+  - A search box mostly intended to search for a serial number, but also a part number can be searched or a combination of serial number and part number can be ebtered to do a search in the SQLite database.
 The search box accepts searches for partial serial numbers.
   The search box has to detect whether the user is searching for the following 3 cases:
-  I- A serial number, either a full serial or partian, this string can identified if the string does not contain a dash or an underscore.
+  I- A serial number, either a full serial or partial serial number, this string can identified if the string does not contain a dash or an underscore.
 Be mindfull that only alphanumberic characters , undersocre and dash are accepted in the search box.
   II- A part number, this can be identified by a string that contains only a single dash and no underscore.
   III- A special string that contains the serial number and the part number separated by an underscore, here is an example "9KQ5064X20158_100-000000346" , where the first part of the string is the serial number and the second part is the part number.
 When a special string like this is entered and the focus is lost from the search box the app has to attempt deconstructing the string, leave the serial number part in the search box, try to identify the part number and autoselect it in the part number drop down , if not found